I often get asked why customer testimonials are so important.

 Because a review doesn’t necessarily say what you want it to say.

 This type of feedback from consumers will show what they truly think of your products or services.
 It might be positive.
-But it there’s always a chance it could be negative and damage your brand.
+But there’s always a chance it could be negative and damage your brand.

 So let’s be very clear, it’s testimonials that will boost your business.